 OCD comes in many varieties.
 HOCD is one of them — and it involves obsessive thoughts about one’s sexual orientation.
-Read on to hear two stories of HOCD and recovery.
+Read on for three stories of HOCD and recovery.

 Obsessive thoughts come in several varieties.
 Among the most popular themes for these thoughts are blasphemy, violence, and sex.
-All obsessions consist of a thought (e.g., “I want to pick up that knife and stab myself”) followed by intense anxiety at having had that thought.
-“Am I Gay?” is a thought that can create intense anxiety for some people.
+Obsessions typically consist of a thought (e.g., “I want to pick up that knife and stab myself”) followed by intense anxiety at having had that thought.
+“Am I Gay?” is an obsessive thought that can create intense anxiety for some people.

-Another thing obsessions have in common is that it is difficult to completely disprove the fear they create.
+Another common characteristic of obsessions is that they are difficult to completely disprove.
 For example, if someone has an obsessive thought about harming themselves, how can they prove that it’s not true, beyond a doubt?
 If someone has an obsessive thought like “I hate God,” how can they then convince themselves that they don’t?
-If someone has an obsessive thought about wanting to sexually molest their dog, how can they prove to themselves that they will never do it?
+If someone has an obsessive thought about wanting to sexually molest a child, how can they prove that it’s just an obsession and that they’re not in denial of their pedophilic tendencies?
 For people with OCD, the uncertainty that accompanies these situations can be very distressing.

 Rob’s HOCD story

 Take, for example, the case of Rob (not his real name), a straight man in his late 30s.
 Rob struggled with OCD since his late teens.
 Over the years he experienced symptoms as diverse as excessive hand washing, having to get up and sit down “just right,” and obsessions about harming others.
 For Rob, the obsessions about being gay started suddenly.